The★tambourines: 2007-2009

 In September 2007, they've released second mini album 6th Story.
 It's marked as their 6th album in the general discography history and includes only 6 tracks.
 The album enter to #286 Oricon Weekly Charts.

 In February 2008, they began stream their own radio "the★tambourinesのmorning moka" till March 2009.

 In September 2008, they've released their third and final mini album Switch.
 The mini album also failed enter to Oricon Weekly Charts.

 In 2009, after releasing the compilation album My back tracks through official blog they've announced indefinite hiatus.

 After hiatus announcement

 Until 2011, the remaining members without vocalist kept the official blog active.

 In 2012, Hiroshi joined in instrumental band "Sensation" as is active as of 2019.

 Toshikazu is working as music teacher of drum in "Giza Musician School and Okada is professor in Osaka University of Arts.

-In 2017 their official website has been erased.

 Discography

 All songs were written by Ami Matsunaga, composed and arranged by Hiroshi Asai.
 They released ten singles, four studio, three mini and one "best of" albums.